balintg1994/conditional_expectation_with_guarantees/README.md

 ### Acknowledgement

+Speacial thanks to
+    - Sebastian Becker for his guidance and tipps regading the improvement of the implementation's computational efficiency,
-Speacial thanks to OpenAI's ChatGPT for helping with writing, refactoring and improving the souce code.
+    - OpenAI's ChatGPT for helping with writing, refactoring and improving the souce code.

 ### Citation